-The Nomination and Corporate Governance Committee consists of Nanna Lüneborg, Stefan Luzi and Joël J.P.
-Jean-Mairet.
+The Nomination and Corporate Governance Committee consists of Kapil Dhingra, Jay Backstrom and Christy Oliger.
 The Nomination and Corporate Governance Committee assists our board of directors in identifying individuals qualified to become our directors consistent with criteria established by us and in developing our code of business conduct and ethics.
-Dr. Lüneborg serves as chairperson.
+Mr. Dhingra serves as chairperson.
+During the year ended December 31, 2022, Stefan Luzi served on the Nomination and Corporate Governance Committee, and was replaced by Christy Oliger upon her appointment in March 2023, at which time Mr. Luzi also stepped down from the board of directors.